-Every morning I walk past the small, family-run seafood stores of Sheung Wan jammed packed with dried delicacies from the sea.
-Under harsh fluorescent lights, glass jars proudly display larger than life sea cucumber and abalone whilst fish maw dangles from the ceiling.
+Every morning, I walk past the small, family-run seafood shops of Sheung Wan and Sai Ying Pun that are jammed-packed with dried delicacies from under the sea.
+Under harsh fluorescent lights, glass jars proudly display larger-than-life sea cucumber and abalone whilst fish maw dangles from the ceiling.
 The smell that wafts onto the street is pungent and distinct.
 Most days, I’m intrigued and intimidated in equal measure.
-That is, until recently when I mustered up the courage to enter Tung Hing Tai Kee, one of the oldest dried seafood stores in Hong Kong.
+That is, until I mustered up the courage to enter Tung Hing Tai Kee, one of the oldest dried seafood stores in Hong Kong.

-Located on Des Voeux Road West near the Sai Ying Pun boarder, Tung Hing Tai Kee has been trading for 97 years and, much like the dried seafood industry itself, has survived a formidable amount of challenges.
-Over the past century, two world wars disrupted trade routes and demand as the country struggled with recessions.
-In the last couple of decades a shift to fast-food threatened to make dried seafood not only irrelevant but worse of all, uncool.
-And finally, since the Chinese handover, gentrification has pushed out stores to a handful of remaining neighbourhoods.
+Located on Des Voeux Road West near the Sai Ying Pun border, Tung Hing Tai Kee has been trading for a century and, much like the dried seafood industry itself, has survived a formidable amount of challenges.
+Over the past 100 years, two World Wars disrupted trade routes and demand as the country struggled with recessions.
+In the past several decades, a shift to fast food threatened to make dried seafood not only irrelevant but, even worse, uncool.
+And, finally, since the Chinese handover, gentrification has pushed out shops to a handful of remaining neighbourhoods.

-Image: Mr Leung’s love of tradition sees him maintain his accounts in thick books written in Chinese calligraphy.
+Mr Leung’s love of tradition sees him maintain his accounts in thick books written in Chinese calligraphy

-Popular in southern coastal Chinese provinces with a strong fishing industry such as Ganghzou and Hong Kong, drying was a perfect way to preserve and extend the shelf-life of fish.
-For many years fish was the dominant product in stores.
-However, as disposable incomes grew, the focus shifted to seafood which is sold and bought in “Catty” (1 Catty is equivalent to approximately 600 grams).
-Free from preservatives and additives, good old-fashioned natural sunshine is the only ingredient used in the drying process.
-In fact, it preserves flavours so effectively and efficiently that it has gone unchanged in centuries.
-The drying process concentrates the flavours of the produce so expect items like dried oysters and abalones to pack quite a punch!
-According to Chinese Traditional Medicine (TCM), many of the products are considered to have health benefits so incorporating them in everyday cooking is considered a way to maintain good health.
+Popular in southern coastal Chinese provinces with a strong fishing industry such as Guangzhou and Hong Kong, drying was a perfect way to preserve and extend the shelf life of fish.
+For many years, fish was the dominant product at shops.
+However, as disposable incomes grew, the focus shifted to seafood, which is sold and bought in “catty” sizes (1 catty is equivalent to approximately 600 grams).
+Free from preservatives and additives, good, old-fashioned natural sunshine is the only ingredient used in the drying process.
+In fact, it preserves flavours so effectively and efficiently that it has gone unchanged for centuries.
+The drying process concentrates the flavours of the produce, so expect items like dried oysters and abalone to pack quite a punch!
+According to traditional Chinese medicine (TCM), many of the products are considered to have health benefits, so incorporating them into everyday cooking is considered a way to maintain good health.

 - Why eat it?
-Potent source of vitamin A and rich in antioxidants, in fact it has more beta-carotene than carrots.
-Used in TCM to improve eyesight and blood production as well as promote youthful-looking skin.
-It reinforces the liver, invigorates the kidneys and replenishes vital essence, or ‘jing'.
+Potent source of vitamin A and rich in antioxidants.
+In fact, it has more beta-carotene than carrots.
+Used in TCM to improve eyesight and blood production as well as to promote youthful-looking skin.
+It reinforces the liver, invigorates the kidneys and replenishes vital essence (“jing”).

 - How much does it cost?
-Approximately $70 per catty
+Approximately $70/catty

-- Palate friendliness score: High.
-Sprinkle some on your cereals and salads asap!
+- Palate friendliness: High.
+Sprinkle some on your cereals and salads!

 - Where does it come from?
 Japan, Korea and China

 - Why eat it?
 High iron and fibre, it assists with cholesterol reduction and protects against cardiovascular diseases.
-It’s good source of anti-oxidants, including manganese, selenium and zinc and may help with the prevention of prostate, breast and colon cancer.
+It’s a good source of antioxidants, including manganese, selenium and zinc, and may help with the prevention of prostate, breast and colon cancer.

-- How much does it cost? $100–400 per catty.
-The Japanese varieties are the most expensive.
+- How much does it cost? $100–400/catty (the Japanese varieties are the most expensive)

-- Palate friendliness score: High.
+- Palate friendliness: High.
 Adds robustness to a dish.

 - Where does it comes from?
-Fish Maw is the swim bladder which enables a fish to maintain its buoyancy.
-Sourced from India, Pakistan, China (South China Sea), Nigeria (Lake Chad) and the fresh water rivers of Panama in Central America.
+India, Pakistan, China (South China Sea), Nigeria (Lake Chad) and the freshwater rivers of Panama in Central America.

 - Why eat it?
-It’s high in collage making it good for the joints and the high viscosity gel protein is excellent for the skin.
-It’s rich in calcium and according to TCM nourishes ‘yin’, replenishes the kidneys and assists with anaemia.
+It’s high in collagen, making it good for the joints, and the high-viscosity gel protein is excellent for the skin.
+It’s rich in calcium and, according to TCM, nourishes “ying”, replenishes the kidneys and assists with anaemia.

-- How much does it cost? $400–30,000 per catty.
-The age and type of fish influences price dramatically with some collectors having aged fish maw which is priceless.
+- How much does it cost? $400–30,000/catty (the age and type of fish dramatically influence the price, with some collectors having aged fish maw that is priceless)

-- Palate friendliness score: High.
-Very mild taste, gelatinous consistency is great for soups.
+- Palate friendliness High.
+Very mild taste and the gelatinous consistency is great for soups.

 - Where does it comes from?
-Japan (Hokkaido), China (Qingdao)
+Japan (Hokkaido) and China (Qingdao)